 In the mid-afternoon, Richard Sussman, Co-Founder of Fractal Sciences, shared how his organization is building tools that enable companies to utilize and collaborate on social data and marketing campaigns.

 This collaboration on data can result in significant time savings and business wins.
-For example, if your social media department is analyzing a campaign, and the team responsible for your on-site search is also analyzing social data in order to test social share buttons, there obviously should be some collaboration between them.
-This collaboration may mean that the team running a testing campaign on on-site search could generate a hypothesis more quickly.
+For example, if your social media department is analyzing a campaign, and the team responsible for your on-site search is also analyzing social data in order to A/B test social share buttons, there obviously should be some collaboration between them.
+This collaboration may mean that the team running an A/B testing campaign on on-site search could generate a hypothesis more quickly.

 As Sussman said, “You cannot optimize effectively, without talking to one another.”
-As with any marketing and testing efforts, communication is the one of the keys to success.
+As with any marketing and A/B testing efforts, communication is the one of the keys to success.

 Data is So Important, It Has Its Own Celebrity